SmartMeshFoundation/Photon/docs/contract_spec.md

 **Scenario Description**
->Assume that a user wishes to make a off-chain payment via smartraiden, take Alice and Bob as example.
+>Assume that a user wishes to make a off-chain payment via photon, take Alice and Bob as example.
 Alice plans to transfer 30 tokens to Bob.
 In order to make a secure transfer, Alice has to know that she does not create a payment channel with Bob before via `getChannelIdentifier`.
 If not, she needs to know that channel state via `getChannelInfo`.
 If Alice is able to use that channel, then she has to check data consistency within Bob and hers stored in local storage via `getChannelParticipantInfo`.

 ##### Open a Channel
 Before any transfer, channel participants has to open a channel between him and the one he wishes to make transfers with.